 The Tampa connection also helps explain the stylistic breadth.
 Florida scenes have long encouraged DJs to move between breakbeat, house, trance and electro rather than defend rigid borders, and Santana's profile fits that ecosystem.
 His work is best understood through that local flexibility rather than through a single-genre narrative.

-Because the available evidence is stronger for scene placement than for a fully verified release history, his significance is best framed in contextual terms.
+His significance is best framed in contextual terms.
 He represents a strand of US dance production in which regional breaks culture remained open to melodic songwriting, CD-era independent releases and later digital self-presentation.

 For listeners approaching him from a breakbeat perspective, DJ Santana is most relevant as part of the Florida tradition's wider orbit rather than as a canonical first-wave figure.
 His catalogue points to the durable afterlife of that scene: artists continuing to adapt breaks vocabulary within broader contemporary dance forms.